giout/giout/README.md

 # Giovanni Urdaneta
-💻 I'am a computer engineer who is keen on learning more every day about backend development.
+💻 I am a computer engineer who is keen on learning more every day about backend development.
 <br><br>
 🧐 I primarily use these technologies:
 <br><br>